apavarino/Deadchest/download.md

 > If you find the plugin on another platform, please don't download it.
 This is not safe

 ### Requirement

+You must run Minecraft 1.13 or newer.
+No support is provided for older version.

 Deadchest is build to work with Java 8+ and support the following server softwares

 - Bukkit